makersacademy/chitter-challenge/README.md

 Rather than generating an array of hashes containing the peep data, an array of peep instances should be created.
 This way the peep can respond to #content and #time neatly rather than messily accessing hash keys.

 Updated the unit test for Peep.all to expect an array of Peep instances, that respond to #content, #id, and #time.
+Red.

 - Added an initialize method accepting id, content, and time, assigned to instance variables
 - Added attribute readers for id and content, and a custom getter that converts the time from the database timestamp to a formatted string.
 - Rewrote the Peep.all method to map through and return newly constructed peeps for each row of the sql query result.
--
+- Refactored the index.erb to call content and time on the peep instance rather than trying to access a hash.

--->
+Green.

 <!--